 The Loss Adjustment Department continues to develop and roll out tools designed to streamline the loss adjustment process, reduce the claim settlement time and enhance customer convenience.
-In keeping with those efforts, Česká pojišťovna successfully implemented a new communication portal, Škody Živě [Claims Live], in 2018.
-This is primarily designed to manage claim settlement and communicate with service centres contracted by the Company.
-The aims are to simplify and speed up the claim settlement procedure, arrange for documents to be exchanged digitally between the Company and service centres, and secure communication between Company staff and the service centres.
+In 2019, the Škody Živě [Claims Live] communication portal was launched.
+Its primary function is to manage loss adjustment and communications with the Company's contractual service partners.
+It also provides a functional interconnection with the Audatex costing system, making it easier to settle claims.